jeremylynch83/jeremylynch83.github.io/index.md

       - title: Project 3
         text: This is a very short project description.
         icon: 3.jpg
         url: '#'
       - title: Project 4
         text: This is a very short project description.
+        icon: 4.jpg
+        url: '#'
+      - title: Project 5
+        text: This is a very short project description.
+        icon: 5.jpg
+        url: '#'
+      - title: Project 6
+        text: This is a very short project description.
+        icon: 6.jpg
+        url: '#'
+      - title: Project 4
+        text: This is a very short project description.